 All your publicity must include the Voila!
-Europe, Cockpit and Rich Mix logos (we will supply a footer for you to use).
+Europe and Cockpit logos (we will supply a footer for you to use).

 - You must be willing to cooperate with marketing requests for additional materials, press interviews, social media promotions, and audience Q&A events.

 - We expect you to respond to email requests in a timely manner, and pass along festival information to the rest of your company.

 WILL THE FESTIVAL SUPPORT MY SHOW COMING FROM OUTSIDE OF LONDON/THE UK?